Countly/countly-sdk-documentation/react_native_bridged/next.md

 </code></pre>
 <p>
   <strong>Note:</strong> You need to do some additional steps to handle multiple
-  messaging services.
-If you are using other plugins for push notifications, please follow the instructions from this URL:<br>
+  messaging services if you are using other plugins for push notifications, please follow the instructions from this URL:<br>
   <a href="/hc/en-us/articles/4412005896217" target="_self">Handling multiple FCM services</a>
 </p>